tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 ### 15. Instructor Do: Entity Relationship Diagrams (10 min)

-In this activity, students will learn how to interpret and create an Entity Relationship Diagram (ERD) -- an asset that delineates the relationship among tables in a database.
+In this activity, students will learn how to interpret and create an Entity Relationship Diagram (ERD)—an asset that delineates the relationship among tables in a database.

 **Files:**